Alexender-Ye/semi_supervised_learning/README.md

-# Deep Learning Models for Testing
+# Development of crowdsourcing technology for pavement condition assessment including the use of smart mobile phones

 This repository contains four deep learning models in `h5` format, along with a test dataset for evaluating these models.
 The test dataset is provided as a compressed file containing two CSV files: `semi_x_test.csv` and `semi_y_test.csv`.